-The university is pleased to accept applications from international students.
+The University is pleased to accept applications from international students.
 The CSU must assess the academic preparation of foreign students.
-For this purpose, "foreign students" include those who hold U.S. visas as students, exchange visitors, or in other non-immigrant classifications.
+For this purpose, "foreign students" include those who hold U.S. visas as students, exchange visitors, or in other nonimmigrant classifications.

 The CSU uses separate requirements and application filing dates in the admission of foreign students.
-Priority in admission is given to residents of California.
 Verification of English proficiency (see the section on the TOEFL Requirement for undergraduate applicants), financial resources, and academic performance are all important considerations for admission.
-Academic records from foreign institutions must be on file at least 8 weeks before registration for the first term and, if not in English, must be accompanied by certified English translations.
+Academic records from foreign institutions must be on file at least by the dates listed below, and, if not in English, must be accompanied by certified English translations.
 Freshman applicants applying directly from overseas should have outstanding academic qualifications and meet TOEFL or IELTS score requirements.

 Applicants who are graduates of foreign secondary schools must have preparation equivalent to that required of eligible California high school graduates.
-The university will carefully review the previous record of all such applicants and only those with promise of academic success equivalent to that of eligible California high school graduates will be admitted.
-Undergraduate transfers, who have completed a two-year program in an accredited institution of higher education, with a good academic record and satisfactory TOEFL or IELTS scores, shall receive priority for admission.
+The University will carefully review the previous record of all such applicants and only those with promise of academic success equivalent to that of eligible California high school graduates will be admitted.
+Upper-division transfers, who have completed a two-year program in an accredited institution of higher education, with a good academic record and satisfactory TOEFL or IELTS scores, will be admitted.